Why My Nails Are Turning Orange? Are your nails turning orange? What does that mean? You cannot find answers to many questions on the internet.

 2. Use Baking Soda

-Baking soda is another remedy for orange nails.
-Mixed with some essential oils such as lemon oil and tea tree oil works best for cleaning nail polish to get rid of yellow-orange discoloration.
+Baking soda is another remedy for orange fingernails.
+Mixed with some essential oils such as lemon oil and tea tree oil works best for cleaning nail polish to eliminate the yellow-orange discoloration.

 3. Lemon Juice